symfony/symfony-docs/service_container/autowiring.rst

 will be thrown.

-Autowiring is a great way to automate configuration, and Symfony tries to be as *predictable* and clear as possible.
+Autowiring is a great way to automate configuration, and Symfony tries to be as *predictable* and as clear as possible.

 .. _service-autowiring-alias: